canonical/lxd/doc/faq.md

 The errors here say that `/sys` and `/proc` cannot be mounted - which is correct in an unprivileged container.
-However, LXD does mount these file systems automatically _if it can_.
+However, LXD does mount these file systems automatically if it can.

 The [container requirements](container-environment.md) specify that every container must come with an empty `/dev`, `/proc` and `/sys`